Rutuja-Kelkar/test/README.md

 Welcome to test repo

-This is test repo to learn and experiment github !
+This is test repo to learn and my experiments on github !

 Cheers:)